brennanfee/tmux-paste/readme.md

 # tmux-paste

 Tmux plugin for pasting from the system clipboard.
-Works on OSX, Linux, Cygwin, and WSL (Windows Subsystem For Linux).
+Works on macOS, Linux, Cygwin, and WSL (Windows Subsystem For Linux).

 ## Overview